oadcavalcante/oadcavalcante/README.md

 ⚡   Seeking to learn more about Angular and Laravel.

-😁   I can help you with HTML, CSS, Javascript, Angular, PHP, Laravel, Postgres and Patterns/Architectures in WEB projects.
+😁   I can help you with HTML, CSS, Javascript, Angular, PHP, Laravel, PostgreSQL and Patterns/Architectures in WEB projects.

 💻   My stack: HTML, CSS, Javascript, Angular, PHP, Laravel, Postgres.